For most of us, the Galapagos are synonymous with one land animal – the Giant Tortoise.

 It seems that tortoises make excellent eating.
 And since they live so long they last long.
 And, when tuned on their backs, they can live for up to a year without food or water.
 All this made them the ideal protein source for whalers in the 18th and 19th centuries.
-The Galapagos was a fuelling station for whale boats at the time, and apparently each boat would take up to 600 tortoises from the islands, turn them upside down in the hold and over time they would be eaten.
-It is estimated that over 200 000 tortoises were removed from the Galapagos.
+The Galapagos was a fueling station for whale boats at the time, and apparently each boat would take up to 600 tortoises from the islands, turn them upside down in the hold and over time they would be eaten.
+It is estimated that over 200,000 tortoises were removed from the Galapagos.

 What this meant is that by the time the National Park was established by the government of Ecuador, the giant tortoise was almost extinct.
 Today, one still finds them, but they are now limited to protected areas.
 We went to two of these – on Isabela and on Santa Cruz.

 Despite what they have suffered at the hands of humans, they spend a lot of time with their heads out of their shells.
 We were amazed by how long their necks were, and we saw them eating, fighting with each other and more.
 When you get really close up, they look a lot like ET from the Spielberg movie – I wouldn’t be surprised if ET was based on them.